 Your reimbursement will be issued in the same format as your paychecks - i.e. if you are enrolled in direct deposit, reimbursement will be electronically deposited into your bank account.
 Please note that reimbursing travel is a lengthy process, which could take weeks.
-However, if you have not received your reimbursement after 1 month of submitting, please contact your advisor's finance analyst.
+However, if you have not received your reimbursement after 1 month of submitting, please contact Thanh Pham (4-4776).
 Do not wait several months to notify us that payment has not been received, as it is harder to track down as time goes by.

-PART 7: RESOURCES FOR TEACHING & RESEARCH
+PART 7: RESOURCES FOR TEACHING & RESEARCH IMAGE WORKS

-IMAGE WORKS